SaiRupaPaladugu/Terraform/README.md

 # Terraform
-I will update my journey in exploring Terraform here.
+Documenting my journey in exploring Terraform here!

-*Installed aws cli and Terraform in github codespace.
+*Installed AWS CLI and Terraform in GitHub codespace.

-*Experimented with EC2 using variables.tf , teraform.tfvars file
+*Experimented with EC2 using variables.tf, teraform.tfvars file
-*Created EC2 buckets and and S3 using **Terraform modules**
+*Created EC2 buckets and and S3 using **Terraform modules** *Created state file in S3 AS remote backend.